Ag & Forestry Extension Agent-Linking Income Food & Environment (LIFE)

 Volunteers typically live on a large housing compound with two or three other families, but have their own housing structure, cooking area, private washing area, and latrine.
 Volunteers may choose to share meals with their host neighbors or cook on their own.

-While people in Zambia may be generally tolerant, values and mores concerning sexual orientation and gender identity may be different from those in some parts of the U.S. Zambia has some restrictive laws that target certain sexual acts.
-Volunteers will need to be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities and host countries.
-Staff and currently serving Volunteers will address this topic during pre-service training, and identify support mechanisms for incoming trainees.
-Many LGBTQ Volunteers have served successfully in Zambia.
+Many countries have restrictive cultures in regard to sexual orientation and non-conforming gender identities.
+While people in Zambia are generally accepting, values and morals concerning sexual orientation and gender identity may be different from those in some parts of the U.S. Volunteers will need to implement a high degree of discretion, be mindful of cultural norms, and use their judgment to determine the best way to approach sexual orientation and gender identity in their communities.
+Staff and currently serving Volunteers will address this topic during pre-service training and identify support mechanisms for incoming trainees.
+While LGBTQ plus Volunteers are welcomed within Peace Corps Zambia, and many have served here successfully, it is recommended that applicants review State Department cautions for LGBTQ travelers, and be aware that it is an environment that requires caution.

 Does this sound like the position for you?